Chris Rose joins Kingsport law firm - NewsBreak

 Sullivan school board holding ESSER work session, director search called meeting next week

-BLOUNTVILLE — The Sullivan County Board of Education will hold a work session 5 p.m.
+BLOUNTVILLE — The Sullivan County Board of Education will hold a work session at 5 p.m.
 Thursday, Aug.
 18, to discuss further ESSER or Emergency Secondary Schools and Emergency projects.
-Following the work session, to address possible projects to cost $25 million at at Sullivan East High School ($15 million),...
+Following the work session to address possible projects to cost $25 million at Sullivan East High School ($15 million),...

 Comments / 0